starcat-io/hackeeg-shield/README.md

 * DMA drivers can read data at up to 8k SPS (24 bit resolution).
 * SPI EEPROM for storing configuration data.
 * Jumpers for configuring most of the data and control lines to the Arduino.
-* 2 board stacks can be daisy-chained and clock-synchronized to capture 64 EEG channels.
+* 2 board-stacks can be daisy-chained and clock-synchronized to capture 64 EEG channels.

 Testing